-Imagine the creativity the voices kill – The writer who doesn’t believe she can write, the speaker afraid to speak, the singer that remains silent.
-Imagine the shoulders never offered, the hugs never given, the kind words never spoken.
+Imagine the creativity these voices kill – The writer who doesn’t believe she can write, the speaker afraid to speak, the singer that remains silent.
 A world, starving for good, goes without because of what Max Lucado calls, “the devil’s hell-hatched hoax.”

 I’ve got an important question for you.
 Would you hang out with a person who talks to you the way you talk about yourself?
 Do you ever call people who criticize, disparage, and beat you down?
 Never.
 You give them very little or no space in your life.
 I suggest you do the same with these voices.